 Morris Alternative Swine Program and the University of Minnesota Meat

 Science Department.
 Our management practices now include a pasture based system during the summer and fall months and a "Swedish Deep Bedding" system during the winter months.
-Our new hoop building has a covering that allows for natural daylight and hog doors that allow the hogs to forage outdoors all year.
-Our hogs have a comfortable low stress environment that directly translates to better quality pork.
-They are fed a high quality vegetarian diet, including corn, soybean meal, barley, field peas, and alfalfa hay in winter.
+With the addition of 2 new hog houses that allow natural daylight and outdoor field access year-round, all of our hogs now have a comfortable low stress environment that directly translates to better quality pork.
+They are fed a high quality vegetarian diet, including corn, barley, field peas, soybean meal, and alfalfa hay in winter.
 We prioritize their welfare and focus much of our time on caring for, interacting with and observing our hogs.

 This and many other breeds of swine became endangered when small farms began to disappear due to the pressures from large commercial confinement farms.
-Thanks to efforts by the American Livestock Breeds Conservancy(ALBC) and the Gloucestershire Old Spot Pigs of America (GOSA ), this pig is once again available from a hand full of dedicated breeders across the United States.
-According to our own research, Little Foot Farm is the only producer or breeder of Gloucestershire Old Spot hogs in Minnesota.
+Thanks to efforts by the American Livestock Conservancy(formerly ALBC) and the Gloucestershire Old Spot Pigs of America (GOSA ), this pig is once again available from a hand full of dedicated breeders across the United States.
+Little Foot Farm is one of the only producers or breeder of Gloucestershire Old Spot hogs in Minnesota

 The pork from a purebred Berkshire Hog is called Kurobuta Pork.
 That means Black Pig in Japanese.
 Chefs and Foodies refer to Kurobota pork as the "Kobe" of pork.
 True Kurobuta pork only comes from pure-bred Berkshire hogs.
 And that's exactly what we raise!